nikhilbatta/teamProject/README.md

 Then a list of recipes is returned sorted by # of matches to ingredients array

 Scenario: User selects a recipe
-When a user selects a recipe to cook from the diplayed list Given The recipe exists in our DB or in API
+When a user selects a recipe to cook from the displayed list Given The recipe exists in our DB or in API
 Then recipe saved as our 'active' recipe. ingredients are added to shopping list.